IDPetrov93/Second-Mind/CONCEPTS.md

 Every architectural decision must use these definitions.

+If a concept is not defined here, it is not part of the architecture yet.

 ---

 ## Information

-Raw data that has not yet been verified or connected to other knowledge.
+Raw data that has not yet been evaluated, verified or connected to other information.

 Examples:

 - News article
 - Tweet
 - PDF
 - Video
 - RSS item
+- API response

+Information may be true, false or incomplete.

 ---